Daiz/ParallelEncoding/README.md

-# ParallelEncoding
+# ParallelEncoding.js

-A node.js module / command-line utility for doing parallel encoding with x264/ffmpeg and Avisynth.
+A node.js module & command-line utility for doing parallel encoding with x264/ffmpeg and Avisynth.
 Heavily work-in-progress.
-Package.json for `npm install`ing dependencies coming soon, along with an actual command line interface (and thus no hardcoded input/output values).
+To install:

+1. Clone the repository with `git clone https://github.com/Daiz-/ParallelEncoding.git`
+2. Navigate into the directory where you cloned the repository
+3. Install the script globally with `npm install -g .`

+The script will be added to the package repository later on.
+Global installation makes the `encode` command available.
+Run `encode --help` for info on how to use it.

 ## Dependencies